Short Questions

 (Here weight of the body = w = mg)

-Thus, the potential energy possessed by the body concerning the ground is mgh and is equal to the work done in lifting it to height h.
+Thus, the potential energy possessed by the body concerning the ground is much and is equal to the work done in lifting it to height h.

-6.8 Why fossil fuels are called a non-renewable form of energy?
+Why are fossil fuels called a non-renewable form of energy?

-Ans: Fossil fuels are known as nonrenewable resources because it took millions of years for them to attain the present form.
+Fossil fuels are nonrenewable resources because they took millions of years to attain their present form.

-We use fossil fuels such as coal, oil and gas to heat our houses and run industry and transport.
+We use fossil fuels such as coal, oil, and gas to heat our houses, run industry, and transport.
 They are usually hydrocarbons (compounds of carbon and hydrogen).
 When they are burnt, they combine with oxygen from the air.
 The carbon becomes carbon dioxide; hydrogen becomes hydrogen oxide called water; while energy is released as heat.
-In case of coal:
+In the case of coal:

-Carbon + Oxygen → carbon dioxide + heat energy
+Carbon + Oxygen $\rightarrow$ carbon dioxide + heat energy

-Hydrocarbon + Oxygen → carbon dioxide + water + heat energy
+Hydrocarbon + Oxygen $\rightarrow$ carbon dioxide + water + heat energy

 Explanation:

-6.10 How is the energy converted from one form to another?
+How is energy converted from one form to another?
 Explain.

 Energy cannot be destroyed however it can be converted into some other forms.